balanced/balanced-docs/api/rev1/api/debits.rst

   .. dcode:: scenario debit_list

-..List Debits for a Customer ..--------------------------
 ..
-..Returns a list of debits for the specified customer.
-The debits are returned ..in sorted order, with the most recent debits appearing first.
+List Debits for a Customer
+.. --------------------------
 ..
-.... cssclass:: dl-horizontal dl-params
 ..
+Returns a list of debits for the specified customer.
+The debits are returned
+.. in sorted order, with the most recent debits appearing first.
+..
+.. .. cssclass:: dl-horizontal dl-params
+..
 ..   ``limit``
 ..       *optional* integer.
 Defaults to ``10``.
 ..
 ..   ``offset``
 ..       *optional* integer.
 Defaults to ``0``.
 ..
-.... container:: code-white
+.. .. container:: code-white
 ..
 ..   .. dcode:: scenario debit_list_customer

 Update a Debit